mmxgn/brat/README.md

 # brat rapid annotation tool (brat) #

+## Changes from nlplab/brat

+This fork has been altered to support deploying to an Openshift 2 DIY solution, something that I needed for part of my PhD research.
+It has an `.openshift` directory with `action_hooks`, and changed several files to support data persistence to the `OPENSHIFT_DATA_DIR` directories.

 ## Documentation ##

 In an attempt to keep all user-facing documentation in one place, please visit